Vince Guaraldi: Revival, rediscovery, and posthumous releases

-Capitalizing on renewed interest in Guaraldi's music sparked by the Mendelsons' discovery of numerous Peanuts soundtrack recordings, Concord's Craft Recordings launched a series of deluxe reissues beginning in 2022.
-These included Jazz Impressions of Black Orpheus and a five-disc edition of A Charlie Brown Christmas, whose frequent vinyl reissues highlight its enduring appeal.
-An expanded edition of Jazz Impressions of A Boy Named Charlie Brown was released in April 2025.
+Separate from the Peanuts soundtrack series, Craft began issuing expanded editions of Guaraldi's broader catalog in 2022, including Jazz Impressions of Black Orpheus and a five-disc edition of A Charlie Brown Christmas.
+An expanded edition of Jazz Impressions of A Boy Named Charlie Brown followed in 2025, and From All Sides was remastered for the Original Jazz Classics series in 2026.